librato/api-docs/source/includes/_charts.md

 Parameter | Definition
 --------- | ----------
-name | Title of the chart when it is displayed. streams | An array of hashes describing the metrics and sources to use for data in the chart. type | Indicates the type of chart.
+name | Title of the chart when it is displayed. streams | An array of hashes describing the metrics and tags to use for data in the chart. type | Indicates the type of chart.
 Must be one of line, stacked, or bignumber (default to line) min | The minimum display value of the chart's Y-axis max | The maximum display value of the chart's Y-axis